AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/remove-agent-portal.md

    The agent's associated client and connection information is also removed from AVEVA Data Hub during the uninstall process.

-   **Note:** After uninstalling the agent from the host machine, you still need to remove the agent from the portal.

-1. Select the user account to use to log on, then close the browser window.<!--AF 11/16/21 When did a browser window open?-->
+1. Select the user account to use to log on, then close the browser window.

 1. On the `PI to Data Hub Agent` window, select **Uninstall**, then select **Close**.

    The PI to Data Hub Agent application is uninstalled on the host machine.

-## Step 2: Remove the PI to Data Hub Agent on the portal
+## Remove the PI to Data Hub Agent on the portal

-After uninstalling an agent from a host machine, you also need to remove it from the portal.
+If the agent was uninstalled without the **Unregister agent from Data Hub** option, you also need to remove it from the portal.

-To remove an agent from the portal:

 1. In the left pane, select **Data Collection** > **PI to Data Hub Agents**.